-Results obtained from the dispersion modelling have been used to calculate nitrogen deposition at each ecological receptor location within the assessment and the results are summarised in Table 5.8.
+Results obtained from the dispersion modelling have been used to calculate nitrogen deposition at each ecological receptor location within the assessment and the results are summarised in Table 5.9.

 It is noted that, existing background deposition exceeds the lower critical loads for all the assessed ecological sites (except E4), without the operation of the proposed development.
-However, the PC to nitrogen deposition are predicted to be minimal, with the highest PC of 0.197 kgN/ha/yr predicted at E5; this equates to 2.0% of the lower critical load for this site.
-Due to the conservative assessment approach (continuous operation of the flare rather than intermittent operation during the well testing), the operation of the proposed development is considered to have a minimal contribution to nitrogen deposition at the sensitive ecological sites and no significant impacts are predicted.
-It should be noted that the assessment was undertaken based on the operation of both generators, whereas, one generator is on standby.
-Similarly, if the overall well testing and the flare operational period is six months as a worst-case (rather than the modelled continuous operation throughout the year), then the percentage contribution from the Project will be half of that reported in Table 5.8 and Table 5.9.
+However, the PC to nitrogen deposition are predicted to be minimal, with the highest PC of 0.3 kgN/ha/yr predicted at E5; this equates to 3.0% of the lower critical load for this site.
+The results show that the contribution of nitrogen deposition resulting from the proposed operation is less than 1% of the background concentration for all but one receptor (R5) where it is 1.3% of the background concentration.
 Hence impacts in terms of nitrogen deposition are considered to be not significant.